 Dadeville is a very small city located in the state of Alabama.
 With a population of 3,150 people and two constituent neighborhoods, Dadeville is the 152nd largest community in Alabama.

-Unlike some cities, Dadeville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dadeville are a mix of both white- and blue-collar jobs.
+Dadeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dadeville is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Dadeville who work in management occupations (14.13%), office and administrative support (12.66%), and maintenance occupations (9.91%).

 The per capita income in Dadeville in 2010 was $18,500, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $74,000 for a family of four.
 However, Dadeville contains both very wealthy and poor people as well.

 Dadeville is an extremely ethnically-diverse city.
 The people who call Dadeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dadeville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dadeville include English, Scots-Irish, German, and Italian.